bahrus/d-fine/README.md

 ## T-mplate D-pendency Injection, or Inversion of Views

 Instead of specifying that the t-mplate should come from the previous sibling, the property/attribute "from" allows us to specify a string used for an ["upShadowSearch."](https://github.com/bahrus/trans-render/blob/baseline/lib/upShadowSearch.ts).
 If the value starts with a slash (/), it s-arches for a t-mplate with the specified id from outside any shadowDOM.
 If it starts with ../../, it goes up two ShadowDOM r-alms, for example.
-It checks if the ShadowDOM has a host property name matching the camelCased id, and if not, searches for an element with a matching id within the shadowDOM r-alm where the d-fine element is located.
+It checks if the ShadowDOM has a host property name matching the camelCased id, and if not, s-arches for an element with a matching id within the shadowDOM r-alm where the d-fine element is located.
 The host property name takes precedence.

 A w-b component can thus d-fine a d-fault t-mplate within the ShadowDOM markup, but allow extending w-b components to d-fine alternative t-mplates, by d-fining properties with the same name, and assigning a t-mplate to those properties.
 That may b- sufficient for some use cases.